NABSQNO 13S-246081-4086569

 Example Meander Natural Bridge

 NABSQNO 13S-246081-4086569.
-Arch Rock is a young meander natural bridge cut through Eocene sandstone by a tributary stream that flows into Arch Rock Canyon.
+Arch Rock is a young meander natural bridge cut through San Jose sandstone by a tributary stream that flows into Arch Rock Canyon.
 It is considered young because the streambed, usually dry, fills the span of the opening.

-Arch Rock is located about 10 miles north of Aztec, New Mexico, and is shown as Arch Rock on the Mount Nebo quadrangle.
+Arch Rock is located about 10 miles north of Aztec, San Juan County, New Mexico, and is shown as Arch Rock on the Mount Nebo quadrangle.
 It is reached by a short walk from a dirt road that can be negotiated by high clearance vehicles.
 The arch has a span of 33 feet, a height of 29 feet, a width of 15 feet, and a thickness of about 20 feet.
+It was listed in the Vreeland catalog as number 17-16

 Stories of buried gold and high Western drama have been told about this arch, but it is unlikely that there is any truth behind them.